viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

     # summarise scalar
     tf.summary.scalar('loss', loss)
 ```
-Note that the shape of y (our labels) also contains a `None`.
+Note that the shape of y (labels) also contains a `None`.
 So we can
 process more then just one label when we need to.
 Figure out your
 hyperparameters by your own.
 There is no theory behind it.
 Just experience.
 Always remember that an AI Engineer is like a slot machine addict!